pulp/pulp/docs/dev-guide/integration/rest-api/user/cud.rst

 | :response_list:`_`

 * :response_code:`200,if the user was successfully deleted`
+* :response_code:`400,if the user cannot be deleted because it is the last super user`
 * :response_code:`404,if there is no user with the given login`

 | :return:`null`